 The hip nudge functions as a pacifying behavior.
 It signals friendliness.
 By turning its back to us, the dog shows that it doesn’t intend to attack—it turns its teeth away.
 At the same time, it shows that it trusts us.

 Dogs use the same behavior though modified, during mating rituals where the male nudges the female.

-I described this behavior first in the original edition of my book “Dog Language” in 1987 after having spent several years observing, photographing and filming the behavior of dogs (Canis lupus familiaris), wolves (Canis lupus lupus) and foxes (Vulpes vulpes).
+I described this behavior for the first time in 1987, in the original edition of “Dog Language,” after having spent several years observing, photographing and filming dogs (Canis lupus familiaris), wolves (Canis lupus lupus) and foxes (Vulpes vulpes).